MohanadAssali/Research_BehavioralFinance/README.md

 ### Note
-The following Research papers are based on original findings from five years of market observation and the manual categorization of over 1,000 macroeconomic events.
-While I utilize Quantitative Finance models like GARCH and Monte Carlo simulations for statistical verification, I do not view historical data as a predictive tool.
-In accordance with the Lucas Critique (1976), I argue that predicting the future solely on past data is flawed; instead, I prioritize qualitative methods and manual event classification to more accurately reflect the complex, adaptive nature of market regimes.
+This research is based on my own observations of financial markets over the past five years, along with the manual classification of more than 1,000 macroeconomic news events.
+While I incorporate quantitative tools such as GARCH models and Monte Carlo simulations to support parts of the analysis, I do not rely on historical data as a primary forecasting method.
+Drawing on the idea behind the Lucas Critique (1976), I believe that market behavior changes as conditions evolve, which limits the usefulness of purely data-driven predictions.
+Instead, this study places greater emphasis on qualitative analysis and contextual interpretation, aiming to better capture the dynamic and adaptive nature of financial markets.

 ---